Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses: Convex Smooth Surrogates with Linear Surrogate Regret Bounds

 \end{lemma} Its proof, formally given in Appendix~\ref{apendix_A}, hinges on the following additive regret decomposition:

 which directly implies the lower bound \eqref{surrogate_lower} because the Fenchel--Young loss $L_\Omega$ is non-negative.
 Note that this \textit{additive} decomposition is indispensable for the linear lower bound \eqref{surrogate_lower}.
 This becomes possible just because we create the convolutional negentropy $\Omega_T$ based on the additive form in \eqref{target_specific_negentropy}, which yields the additive form $\bm\theta+\mathcal{L}^{\bm\rho}\bm\pi$ in the conjugate expression \eqref{comb_conj}.
-All of these are thanks to the structure of the infimal convolution.
-With this lemma, Theorem~\ref{main_link} can be proven immediately. { {Proof of Theorem~\ref{main_link}.} \begin{proof} Fix any $\bm\theta\in\mathbb{R}^\varrho$ and choose any $\bm\pi\in\Delta^N$ out of $\Pi(\bm\theta)$.
-Then we have
+All of these are thanks to the structure of the infimal convolution, {and Theorem~\ref{main_link} immediately follows with rescaling.}